-This course, is the first phase of the DPS sequence, dedicated to the research, analysis, and generation of the multiple conditions which will define the design and development of architectural projects.
-Project sites are analyzed; planning and programmatic questions are critically studied.
+AR501 is the first phase of the DPS sequence, dedicated to the research, analysis, and generation of the multiple conditions which will define the design and development of architectural projects.
+With a particular emphasis on design synthesis, students engage in pre-design concepts, contextual analysis, program analysis, research, and massing development.
 The outcome of this phase consists of the master plan(s) for the site(s) studied.
 As part of this phase, students develop, in parallel, a Personal Project Inquiry; the individual position, or framing to guide their architectural project.
+Advanced graphic and representational methods are critical to this phase, and become the medium by which information, analysis, and ideas are studied or developed.
+This course lays the groundwork for subsequent phases in the DPS sequence, providing a robust foundation for advanced architectural exploration and development.

-AR502 DEGREE PROJECT STUDIO (DPS) II
+AR502 DEGREE PROJECT STUDIO (DPS) II Only Available for Undergraduate Students